QuokkaStake/tmtop/README.md

 All configuration is done via flags, see `./tmtop --help` for the list of flags.
 Additionally, the app itself has a few shortcuts allowing you to control it.
 You can press the [h] button to display the help message, which will show you the shortcuts and when/how to use them.

+This app has 2 modes, use [Tab] button to switch between them:
+- display prevotes/precommits for the last height/round
+- display prevotes/precommits for all rounds for current height

 ## Troubleshooting